gummyworm/monster/src/docs/debugger.md

 interrupt sequence pushes 6 bytes (the registers, including status, plus the interrupt return address).

+### Don't overwrite BRK/NMI vectors
+The BRK vector is used to return to the debugger during normal execution of your program.

+The NMI vector _can_ be used by your program, but it is clobbered by the debugger when stepping through ROM.
+VIA #1's timer is used to trigger the NMI that returns to the debugger when doing this.

 ## Step Mechanisms
 The manner in which the program is "stepped" depends on a variety of situations.
 There are 3 means of stepping: